 Paying Customs Fees for International Mail/EMS Parcels

-When paying the customs fee for international mail items (not an express courier like DHL or FedEx) that was imported with a simplified declaration form, you’ll get a text message from the customs office in Korea with the amount due, the transfer account number (Nonghyup Bank, or National Agricultural Bank), and a service charge of 4,000 won to the customs office for payment processing that is paid separately.
+When paying the customs fee for international mail items (not an express courier like DHL or FedEx) that was imported with a simplified declaration form — read how to fill that out above — you’ll get a text message from the customs office in Korea with the amount due, the transfer account number (Nonghyup Bank, or National Agricultural Bank), and a service charge of 4,000 won to the customs office for payment processing that is paid separately.

 You can choose to pay via a virtual bank account that they set up in your name.
 In my case, I transferred the 67,300 KRW due to the account that was listed in the text message.